joseph-abell/york-oratory/content/groups.md

       Please let us know if you would be interested in helping with our music.
+    description: >-
+      There is a small choir to support the singing at the 10:30am Sunday Mass, and at the 12:00pm Latin Mass we have the Schola Sancti Wilfridi a traditional choir that sings plainchant and polyphony.
     groupType: ''
     primaryImage: ''
     title: Choirs